pokeclicker/pokeclicker-wiki/data/Regions/overview_description.md

 Maximum Vitamins per Pokémon: 10**

 #### [[Regions/Hoenn]]
 Hoenn is the third region and the player can catch another 135 unique Pokémon here.
 The player will find the last missing Oak item here and can take the challenge of the Battle Frontier.
-There is also a Pokémon that appears based on the current weather here. [[Items/Calcium]] becomes available for purchase.
+There is also a Pokémon that appears based on the current weather here. [[Items/Calcium]] becomes available for purchase, which increases damage when bred by a percentage of attack, rather than by a flat increase.
+Finally, completing Hoenn offers access to [[Regions/Orre]] as well as [[Regions/Sevii 4567]].

 In the Battle Frontier the player can take a challenge and win great prizes, including 4 unique Pokémon.
 It is not necessary for the progression to Sinnoh to capture these Pokémon from the [[Battle_Frontier]].
 To reach the last prize at stage 386 the player should have a minimum of 1,000,000 attack damage including all gems at maximum.
 Manual clicks are not possible in the Battle Frontier.